duckietown/course-CRA/modules/perception-fundamentals/docs/03-exercises/01_augmented_reality_apriltag.md

 First, let's focus on what we are trying to achieve: to project a 3D model onto an image such that the position and orientation of the model match the position and orientation of an AprilTag.
 The break-down of this task looks like that:
 1. Detect the AprilTag and extract its reference frame.
 2. Estimate the homography matrix: determine the transformation from the reference frame of the AprilTag (2D) to the reference frame of the target image (2D).
 This transformation is the homography matrix.
 For this step and the previous one, have a look at the [lib-dt-apriltags](https://github.com/duckietown/lib-dt-apriltags) repository, you will find it quite useful.
 3. Derive the transformation from the reference frame of the AprilTag to the target image reference frame: if we want to project a 3D model placed on top of the reference surface to the target image, we need to extend the previous transformation to handle cases were the height of the point to project is different from zero.
-This can be achieved with some knowledge about coordinate system transformations and a bit of algebra.
+This can be achieved with some knowledge about coordinate system transformations and a bit of algebra. <br> To know more about homography and orthonormal basis give a look [here](https://docs.opencv.org/master/d9/dab/tutorial_homography.html).
 4. Project our 3D model in the image (pixel space) and draw it: you can use the provided `Renderer` class for this.
+This class has a method called `render` and it gets as input `img` ([InputOutputArray](https://docs.opencv.org/master/dc/d84/group__core__basic.html#gaf77c9a14ef956c50c1efd4547f444e63) img) and `projection_matrix` (3x4 floating-point matrix).
+The `render` method colors the polygons formed by the vetices of the `.obj` file.

 The expected outcome of this exercise should something like this: